-Here are the houses on the right in a 1970s image (copied from a video, and poor quality).
-Our camp was in the debris behind that blue fence on the left, although the fence was not there at the time of our camp, the debris was surrounded by remnants of the old factory wall.
-In the distance, the remains of Cumberland Oil Mills, one of the domes of Greenwich Naval College and a hint of Waterman’s Arms.
+Here are the houses on the left.
+Our camp was in the debris behind that fence on the right, although the fence was not there at the time of our camp, the debris was surrounded by remnants of the old factory wall.

 Pat came round in the morning to borrow my record player for her party on Sat.
 3rd.
 I had to take the plug off.
 Almost got a new front wheel off Ricky Vella for 50p, but it was too wide.
 Went Gary Langton’s house until 11.30.
 He played Mike Oldfield’s new LP – Ommadawn very good record.
 Tonight it was very, very windy, with gale force winds up to 70 mph.

 Can’t imagine why I needed to remove the plug from my record player before lending it to my aunt.
 Impressed with the detailed weather report.

 Went out about 5.30 when Ricky Newark knocked for me.
 Went in his house with Mick Battley and played Risk.
 I actually won with 494 armies.
 Mum went out in the evening.
 She went to Pat’s birthday.
 Dad also went.
 Got more Brooke Bond Wonders of Wildlife cards today.
 Have now got 22 cards.
 Went in at about 10.50 pm.

 Obviously surprised that I won the game of Risk.
 From what I can remember, I rarely won board games.
 I must have been lucky this time, I didn’t like games enough to try and win.